 The ‘Unsafe Level pH Level of Water’ Is Usually Under 6.5

 On the other hand, acidic water with a pH that is under 6.5 is likely to have contaminants.
 This can severely endanger drinking and may even corrode (dissolve) metal pipes.

-This is the reason why most municipal water suppliers voluntarily test the pH level of water because they know it’s an important way to monitor contaminants.
+This is the reason why most municipal water suppliers voluntarily test the level of alkalinity of water because they know it’s an important way to monitor contamination.

 Drinking Water pH Level Chart

 |Reverse Osmosis / Distilled Water||5 to 7|

 |Bottled Water||6.5 to 7.5|

 |Waters labeled “Alkaline”||8 to 9|